 1955 – today

-The defense and nuclear technology company uses an abstract logo that does not give a sense of the scope of its operations.
+The defense and nuclear technology company uses an abstract logo that does not convey the scope of its operations.
 The logo is a cross composed of four dark blue rhombuses with sharp corners touching each other.
 Next to these geometric figures is the capital lettering “GENERAL ATOMICS” in the same color.
 The font is very reminiscent of Zaius Italic by The Northern Block.
-The bold letters do not seem visually heavy due to the slant to the right.
+The bold letters do not seem visually heavy because of the rightward slant.
 This hidden dynamism of the text symbolizes progress and forward movement.